 Great public speakers motivate their audience and inspire them to take action.

-Viewed regularly by millions all over the world, TED Talks bring valuable new perspectives to the table.
+Viewed regularly by millions of people all over the world, TED Talks highlight valuable new perspectives and discussion points.

 There's no single formula for a great talk, but there is a secret ingredient that all the best ones have in common.
 TED curator Chris Anderson shares this secret - along with four ways to make it work for you.
 Do you have what it takes to share an idea worth spreading?
 [Link to talk]